 Five minutes, a few ingredients, and you’ve got nearly-instant, really yummy guacamole.
 Just open a bag of stone-ground tortilla chips, and have a party! more→

 Easy to make and deliciously different, this lively pineapple and tomato salsa can be served as an accompaniment to a Southwestern-style meal (to top vegan quesadillas and the like, or as a snack served with stone-ground tortilla chips.
 Photos by Hannah Kaminsky.
 Recipe adapted from Vegan Express. more→

 Salsa, the most basic relish of Southwestern cuisine and a well-loved dip, is sometimes known as salsa fresca or salsa ranchera.
-Store-bought salsas are generally quite good, not to mention convenient, but there’s nothing like making it fresh with really flavorful summer tomatoes.
-I like combining red and yellow tomatoes for a nice visual touch.
+Store-bought salsas are generally quite good, not to mention convenient, but there’s nothing like making fresh tomato salsa in midsummer.
 Homemade salsa tends to get liquidy as it stands, especially if you make it with juicy, ripe tomatoes, so drain it off occasionally.
 Serve with stone-ground tortilla chips or use for topping quesadillas or other southwestern specialties.

 Here’s a delicious summer guacamole with a bit more emphasis on the tomatoes than the avocados, great when a larger quantity with more staying power is needed.
 Serve as a sauce for quesadillas or soft tacos, or as a dip with stoneground tortilla chips. more→